 PlayStation Vue vs. Sling TV: How Does Vue Compare?

 Mr. Cable Cutter Recommends: Compare to Sling TV

-When it comes to live streaming your favorite channels, there are really only two major options available right now — PlayStation Vue and Sling TV.
+When it comes to live streaming your favorite channels, there are really only two major options available right now — PlayStation Vue and Sling TV (and newly-launched DIRECTV NOW).
 On the surface, Vue and Sling TV are very similar services.
 Both act as a replacement to cable TV, offering live streaming of popular pay TV channels at a lower cost than cable TV and with no contract required.